doc-analysis/TableBank/README.md

 | Latex  |  79486 |  6075 | 3036 |
 | Word   |  50977 |  3925 | 1964 |
 | Total  | 130463 | 10000 | 5000 |

-## License
-TableBank is released under the [Attribution-NonCommercial-NoDerivs License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may not use the material for commercial purposes.
-If you remix, transform, or build upon the material, you may not distribute the modified material.

 ## Task Definition